Adavad

 Adavad, also spelt Adawad or Adwad, is a village in the Chopda Tehsil of Jalgaon District, Maharashtra, India.
 It is situated at the southern base of the Satpura Hills, about 30 kilometres northwest of the district seat Jalgaon, and 13 kilometres east of the subdistrict seat Chopda.
 As of the year 2011, it has a total population of 24,357.

 Geography

 Adavad is located on the north of Tapti River.
 It is bounded by the village of Khardi to the north, the village of Panchak to the east, the village of Vadgaon Bk. to the south, and the village of Mangrul to the west.
 Its average elevation is at 195 metres above the sea level.

 Climate

 Adavad has a Tropical Savanna Climate.
-It sees the most amount of rainfall in July, with an average precipitation of 279 mm; and the least amount of rainfall in January, with an average precipitation of 2 mm.
+It sees the most rainfall in July, with an average precipitation of 279 mm; and the least amount of rainfall in January, with an average precipitation of 2 mm.